 It also doesn’t help that many pet shops and fish stores sell funky-looking betta tanks that are often far too small for a betta to live comfortably.

-These tanks also have little or no filtration system, which will make living in them an unbearable and stressful experience for your fish, not just because it’s an unnatural habitat, but the water quality will be appalling.
+These tanks also have little or no filtration system, which will make living in them an unbearable and stressful experience for your fish, not just because it’s an unnatural habitat, but because the water quality will be appalling.

 Betta fish that feel confined may become aggressive and flare more often because they have nowhere to retreat and will feel constantly exposed.